This post may include affiliate links. Thank you for your support.

 Instructions

-• Make the honey mustard sauce: In a small bowl, combine mayonnaise with both mustards, honey, 1 tablespoon sugar, vinegar, garlic powder and onion powder.
+• Mix the Honey and Mustard Ingredients: In a small bowl, combine mayonnaise with both mustards, honey, 1 tablespoon sugar, vinegar, garlic powder and onion powder.
 Season with ¼ tsp kosher salt and a pinch of pepper.
-Whisk to thoroughly combine.

-• Optional, chill for best taste: Cover the bowl of honey mustard sauce with plastic wrap and transfer to the refrigerator.
+Optional, Chill for Best Taste: Cover the bowl of honey mustard sauce with plastic wrap and transfer to the refrigerator.
 Chill for at least 30 minutes so the flavors can meld.

-• Use and enjoy or store for later: Use the honey dijon mustard as a dressing or dipping sauce.
 Alternatively, store the sauce in an airtight container in the refrigerator for up to 2 weeks.

 Notes

-Recipe Yield: Approximately 1 1/2 cups of honey mustard sauce (24 tablespoons)
+• Recipe Yield: Approximately 1 1/2 cups of honey mustard sauce (24 tablespoons)

 Nutrition